 Use the Wind to Your Advantage:

 You can use the wind to your advantage, you know.
-Think of the leaf blowing like a field goal; it’s better to kick with the wind than against it.
+Think of the leaf blowing like a field goal; kicking with the wind is better than against it.
 Leaf blowing against the wind is the textbook definition of working against yourself.

 All you do is pick the leaves up and let the wind put them back down where they were.